 We knew something wasn’t right when the washer and the kitchen sink overflowed.
 My son didn’t get very far when he tried to snake the drain.
 He believed that the drain pipe had collapsed under the slab foundation.
 Because my carpet in the hallway and into the living room was soaked and we feared the worst on what repairs were going to consist of, I started a claim with my homeowners insurance.

 This was a very stressful situation for my family (including the dog!).
 But, I now have a much better understanding of what our clients are going through when they have to file a claim.
-I am so thankful I had great coverage with Farmers, a conscientious adjuster, and repair people who were fast, did good work and were respectful of my property.
+I am so thankful I had great coverage, a conscientious adjuster, and repair people who were fast, did good work and were respectful of my property.

 If it’s been a while since you’ve had a review of your home policy, schedule an appointment with our office to go over your policies.
 Make sure you have the right coverage now rather than finding out in the middle of a home disaster that you don’t have the coverage you need!